KeysonRaphael/Viewers/docs/latest/deployment/recipes/embedded-viewer.md

 This should produce the expected result while also protecting your page from any globally defined styles/scripts.

-> We're trying to embed the OHIF Viewer into an existing React App, but seeing
+> We're trying to embed the mConnect Viewer into an existing React App, but seeing
 > react-dom and react conflicts.
 What can we do?

 If you are installing OHIF viewer inside another react app, you may use `installViewer` as follows: